-In 2022 Her Majesty becomes the first British monarch ever to celebrate a Platinum Jubilee (70th anniversary of reign).
+In 2022 Her Late Majesty became the first British monarch ever to celebrate a Platinum Jubilee (70th anniversary of reign).

-During her remarkable and history-making reign, both her coronation and her four major jubilees (silver, gold, diamond, platinum) have been celebrated with crown sized British commemorative coins.
+During her remarkable and history-making reign, both her coronation and her four major jubilees (silver, gold, diamond, platinum) were celebrated with crown sized British commemorative coins.

 The silver ‘crown’ is a coin that caries the name of the monarch (same as the gold sovereign) and dates back to the year 1551.
 It has a long association with the monarch and is the ‘prestige piece’ of Britain’s non-gold coinage.

 The coronation crown exists only in base metal but the jubilees have all been celebrated with those coins in base metal (cupronickel) AND in sterling silver PROOF quality mintings for collectors.
 This nine coin set includes ALL of these!